The Climate Conferences - Can action through price signals lead to an obligation of result and under what conditions?

 Lessons learned from the fifth session - Session 5, part 1

-Pierre Calame, Géraud Guibert, Bettina Laville, Christian Gollier, Sandrine Rousseau, Christian de Perthuis, mars 2021
+Pierre Calame, Géraud Guibert, Bettina Laville, Christian Gollier, Sandrine Rousseau, Christian de Perthuis, marzo 2021

 In the face of global warming, how can we move towards an obligation of result?
 This is what this series of public debates is all about: getting to grips with the idea of an obligation to achieve results, exploring the different ways in which this obligation can be met, and challenging public authorities on how to assume their responsibilities in this respect.

 The fifth session consists of two distinct parts : the first is devoted to the capacity of « price signal » policies to achieve the obligation of result in the fight against global warming, the second to the modalities of corporate contribution to the fight against global warming.

 Para descargar: intro-session5_pcalame.pdf (65 KiB), dla-assises-climat_strategies_climat_grandes_entrerpises.pdf (1,2 MiB), imo_assises_climat_les_entreprises_se_decarbonent.pdf (2,5 MiB), presentation-lumo-comptabilite_ecologique.pdf (2,3 MiB), re-conceptualise_and_re-integrate_climate_related_finance_into_society_throug_ecological_accounting.pdf (970 KiB), db_stranded_assets_contexte_mondial.pdf (640 KiB)

 On the basis of the terms of reference drawn up at the end of the third session, Pierre Calame proposed that the speakers deal successively with four questions :

 can an effective cap on emissions and a performance obligation be achieved ?